-Results 1–10 of 23 for "Review"X related to "Handbook of Rehabilitation Psychology" Refine Your Search Refine Your Search TopicTherapy (4)Sexuality (3)Autism (1)Children (1)Death & dying (1) 7 more... [+] HIV & AIDS (1)Hypnosis (1)Lesbian, gay, bisexual, transgender (1)Parenting (1)Sex (1)Trauma (1)Violence (1)Hide detailsDocument TypeReviewXYear2012 (3)2011 (3)Author/ContributorAuerbach, John (2)Anastasi, Anne (1)Basseches, Harriet (1)Grand, Sue (1)Hall, Jane (1) 15 more... [+] Hartman, Stephen (1)Knowlton, Kathy (1)LaMothe, Ryan (1)Novie, Gregory (1)Pharis, Mary E. (1)Rabate, Jean-Michel (1)Rebeta, James L. (1)Rothschild, Louis (1)Russell, Glenda M. (1)Schulman, Martin A. (1)Strenger, Carlo (1)Suth, Andrew (1)Takooshian, Harold (1)Tasso, Anthony F. (1)Zelan, Karen (1)Hide details Results 1–10 of 23 Previous 1 2 3 ...
+Results 1–10 of 23 for "Review"X related to "Handbook of Rehabilitation Psychology" Refine Your Search Refine Your Search TopicTherapy (4)Autism (1)Children (1)Death & dying (1)HIV & AIDS (1) 7 more... [+] Hypnosis (1)Lesbian, gay, bisexual, transgender (1)Pain (1)Parenting (1)Sex (1)Trauma (1)Violence (1)Hide detailsDocument TypeReviewXYear2012 (3)2011 (3)Author/ContributorAuerbach, John S. (2)Anastasi, Anne (1)Basseches, Harriet (1)Grand, Sue (1)Hall, Jane (1) 15 more... [+] Hartman, Stephen (1)Knowlton, Kathy (1)LaMothe, Ryan (1)Novie, Gregory (1)Pharis, Mary E. (1)Rabate, Jean-Michel (1)Rebeta, James L. (1)Rothschild, Louis (1)Russell, Glenda M. (1)Schulman, Martin A. (1)Strenger, Carlo (1)Suth, Andrew (1)Takooshian, Harold (1)Tasso, Anthony F. (1)Zelan, Karen (1)Hide details Results 1–10 of 23 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Review of "Psychological Testing" by Anne AnastasiA 1954 review of this volume described it as a consideration of the principles of psychological testing, which employs examples of tests of general classification, aptitude and achievement, and ends with measures of personality characteristics ranging from inventories through projective techniques and situational tests.
-Review 2.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+Review 2.Handbook of Psychology and Sexual Orientation (Book Review)This book is divided into four sections, each covering a range of chapters under a broad heading, and shows us just how far we have come as a field.Review 3.The Oxford Handbook of the History of Psychology (Book Review)At over 600 pages, the purpose of this latest volume in the Oxford Library of Psychology is "to bring a historical perspective to international psychology."Review (January 2012)4.Handbook of Mentalization-Based Treatment (Book Review)This book is a clear and comprehensive introduction to mentalization and its relationship to psychotherapeutic practice.Review 5.Transformative Relationships: The Control-Mastery Theory of Psychotherapy (Book Review)Based on his conviction that “relationships are inherently transformative and that the psychotherapeutic relationship is one particular type of relationship in which transformation is a primary goal,” editor Silberschatz emphasizes that control-mastery theory offers a “lucid, coherent, and powerful theory of the transformative process.”Review 6.Book ReviewsReviews of books of interest to psychologists, including topics such as lesbian, gay, bisexual and transgendered support issues.Review 7.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
-Review (January 2011)3.Handbook of Psychology and Sexual Orientation (Book Review)This book is divided into four sections, each covering a range of chapters under a broad heading, and shows us just how far we have come as a field.Review 3.The Oxford Handbook of the History of Psychology (Book Review)At over 600 pages, the purpose of this latest volume in the Oxford Library of Psychology is "to bring a historical perspective to international psychology."Review (January 2012)4.Handbook of Mentalization-Based Treatment (Book Review)This book is a clear and comprehensive introduction to mentalization and its relationship to psychotherapeutic practice.Review 7.Transformative Relationships: The Control-Mastery Theory of Psychotherapy (Book Review)Based on his conviction that “relationships are inherently transformative and that the psychotherapeutic relationship is one particular type of relationship in which transformation is a primary goal,” editor Silberschatz emphasizes that control-mastery theory offers a “lucid, coherent, and powerful theory of the transformative process.”Review 8.Book ReviewsReviews of books of interest to psychologists, including topics such as lesbian, gay, bisexual and transgendered support issues.Review 9.Our Dark Side: A History of Perversion (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.
-Review (June 2012)10.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review Previous 1 2 3 ...
+Review (January 2011)8.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 9.World, Affectivity, Trauma (Book Review)Carlo Strenger reviews the book "World, Affectivity, Trauma" by Robert D Stolorow.Review (January 2011)10.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
+The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Review"X related to "Handbook of Rehabilitation Psychology"